joboliveira/tools/README.md

 # tools
-Simple tools for projects use with NUAND BladeRF2 A4 and A9
+Simple tools for BladeRF 2.0 projects use with NUAND A4 and A9

-Converts Sample Files Binary Data (SC16Q11 format) int to .hex
+Converts Wave Sample Files Binary Data (SC16Q11 format) in to .hex

 This is a simple code to export an intel Hex file.
 This file was used by Quartus embedded ROM in Signal generators for embedded IPs used as signal generators.